tristanpenman/n64-heart-rust/README.md

 ### 05. Slide Tool

 The next example shows how Rust can be used to display simple text and full-screen images.
 This makes use of memory-mapped I/O to interface directly with the framebuffer.
+The image files displayed in this example can be generated using the [Texture Converter](#texture-converter) tool included in this repo.

 > [Source code](./examples/05-slide-tool)